JoseTomas-TomTom/Parallel-DQN-for-Autonomous-Lane-Keeping/README.md

 This demonstrates that the policy learned by Parallel DQN maintains safe lane-keeping performance under noise.

 Steering Command Plot (bottom Graph)
-- The steering angle 𝛿𝑡 is displayed on the bottom graph: There are fifteen distinct ways to steer.
+- The steering angle 𝛿𝑡 is displayed on the bottom graph: Although 15 discrete steering actions exist, the safety layer rate-limits changes in δ_t, producing smoother real-world steering behavior.
 - A safety layer prevents sudden changes by enforcing a rate restriction of 0.5 rad/s.
 Interpretation
 - While the agent corrects the first lateral mistake, steering adjustments are more significant early in the episode.